reactjs/react.dev/content/docs/hooks-faq.md

 Note that in the above example we **need** to keep the function in the dependencies list.
 This ensures that a change in the `productId` prop of `ProductPage` automatically triggers a refetch in the `ProductDetails` component.

-### What can I do if my effect dependencies change too often?
+### What can I do if my effect dependencies change too often? {#what-can-i-do-if-my-effect-dependencies-change-too-often}

 Sometimes, your effect may be using reading state that changes too often.
 You might be tempted to omit that state from a list of dependencies, but that usually leads to bugs: